home-assistant/home-assistant.io/source/_docs/ecosystem/backup/backup_github.markdown

 ---
 layout: page
 title: "Configuration Backup to GitHub"
-description: "Instructions how backup your Home Assistant configuration to GitHub"
+description: "Instructions on how backup your Home Assistant configuration to GitHub"
 date: 2017-01-05 18:00
 sidebar: true
 comments: false